 WFOEs have a voice

-If you are considering a company registration in China, you should be excited about the new law.
-The law signals the Chinese government’s intent to level the playing field for foreign investment in the country, and therefore provides some hope among WFOEs and foreign investors.
-However, it is worth noting that the law also has a lot of gaps and raises numerous questions that will be answered with time.
+If you are considering company registration in China, you should be excited about the law.
+It signals the Chinese government’s intent to level the playing field for foreign investment in the country, and therefore fills WFOEs and foreign investors with hope.
+However, it is worth noting that the law also has a lot of gaps and raises numerous questions.
+One such issue that some clients have brought to our table is how foreign-invested companies, who are still retaining their old corporate form during the 5-year transition period, should be treated – according to the abolished former investments law, or the FIL?